Associate of Computer Drafting and Design: Degree Overview

-The U.S. Bureau of Labor Statistics (BLS) has projected that job opportunities for drafters will increase by six percent from 2010 to 2020 (www.bls.gov).
-According to BLS figures from May of 2012, architectural and civil drafters earned a median yearly income of $ $47,870.
+The U.S. Bureau of Labor Statistics (BLS) has projected that job opportunities for drafters will increase by one percent from 2012 to 2022 (www.bls.gov).
+According to BLS figures from May of 2012, architectural and civil drafters earned a median yearly income of $47,870.
 Mechanical and electrical drafters received an annual wage of $50,360 and $55,700, respectively.

 Continuing Education Information

 Drafters are not usually required to be certified, although professionals may choose to secure certification to demonstrate their proficiency in the field.
 The American Design Drafting Association (ADDA) offers several certification options for drafters, based on their skill levels and specialties.
 Examinations typically test candidates on their knowledge of drafting terminology, geometric designs, drawings and overall drafting concepts.
 Graduates of the associate's degree programs may pursue immediate employment or transfer to 4-year colleges to pursue engineering or engineering technology bachelor's degrees.